Ranj Singh

-Ranjit "Ranj" Singh Sangha (born 26 June 1979) is a British doctor, television presenter, author and columnist.
+Ranjit "Ranj" Singh Sangha (born 26 June 1979), also commonly known as Dr Ranj, is a British doctor, television presenter, author and columnist.
 He is best known as a celebrity dancer on the BBC One dance series Strictly Come Dancing, and co-creating and presenting the CBeebies show Get Well Soon from 2012 to 2015.
 He has also worked for ITV, on This Morning, as a resident doctor from 2016 to 2021, co-hosting Save Money: Good Health with Sian Williams and winning Cooking with the Stars in 2022.

-Early life
+Early life and education

-Ranj has two brothers, Harminderjit and Jaskaranjit.
-He grew up in an Indian traditionally Sikh household and focused on schoolwork, gaining his first GCSE in the Punjabi language at just eight years old.
+Ranj Singh was born on 26 June 1979 in Chatham, Kent, to Indian, traditional Sikh parents.
+He has two brothers, Harminderjit and Jaskaranjit.
+As a child, he focused on schoolwork, gaining his first GCSE in the Punjabi language at just eight years old.
+Singh attended Gordon Junior School in Strood before studying medicine at King's College London GKT School of Medical Education, where he qualified as a physician in 2003.

 Career

-Singh is an NHS clinician, having trained in London and worked in several hospitals as a specialist in paediatric emergency medicine.
-Singh became a member of The Royal College of Paediatrics and Child Health in 2007.
+Singh is a National Health Service (NHS) clinician, starting his career at Medway Maritime Hospital as a specialist in paediatric emergency medicine.
+Singh became a member of the Royal College of Paediatrics and Child Health in 2007.

 His television career began in 2012, having become the presenter for Get Well Soon, a children's television show airing on CBeebies, which he co-created with Kindle Entertainment.
-In 2016, the show received a children's BAFTA award in the Interactive - Adapted category.
+In 2016, the show received a children's BAFTA award in the Interactive – Adapted category.

 Singh has become a prominent contributor to factual programming and documentaries, appearing on This Morning as a resident doctor and on 20 July 2018, he was a guest presenter on the show, alongside Vanessa Feltz.
 He has also contributed to a range of other programmes such as Inside Out, 5 News and Good Morning Britain.
-Ranj also appears regularly on various quiz shows and celebrity specials and in 2017, he won BBC's Pointless Celebrities, alongside Hilary Jones.
+Singh also appears regularly on various quiz shows and celebrity specials, and in 2017, he won BBC's Pointless Celebrities, alongside physician Hilary Jones.

 In August 2018, it was announced that Singh would be a contestant on the sixteenth series of Strictly Come Dancing.
 He was partnered with Janette Manrara and was the sixth contestant to be eliminated.
-Following his stint on Strictly, Singh became host of his own medical advice show called 'Dr Ranj:ON Call' which began airing on ITV in March 2020.
+Following his stint on Strictly, Singh became the host of his own medical advice show, Dr Ranj:ON Call, which began airing on ITV in March 2020.

-Outside of his work on Television, Singh has become the author of two children's educational books: Food Fuel and Skelebones, a Sunday Times bestselling cookbook and is a contributor and columnist for Al Jazeera, Attitude magazine and NetDoctor.
+Outside of his work on television, Singh is the author of two children's educational books: Food Fuel and Skelebones, a Sunday Times bestselling cookbook.
+Singh is a contributor to and columnist for Al Jazeera, Attitude magazine and NetDoctor.